Safety & Compliance for Medical Power Supplies

 Our modular REM and RACM series converters offer complete, compliant solutions that reduce design time, simplify end-user certification and provide faster time to market.

-These medical-grade DC/DC converters and the AC/DC power supply series are designed to comply with the international medical safety standard, ES/IEC/EN 60601-1 3rd Edition, ensuring safety for patients and practitioners alike.
-All components include the characteristics necessary for medical environments including reinforced isolation with two means of patient protection (2MOPP), > 8mm creepage and clearance distances, and low leakage (BF and CF ratings).
+These medical-grade DC/DC converters and the medical AC/DC power supply series are designed to comply with the international medical safety standard, ES/IEC/EN 60601-1 3rd Edition, ensuring safety for patients and practitioners alike.
+All components include the characteristics necessary for medical environments including reinforced isolation with two means of patient protection (2MOPP), >8mm creepage and clearance distances, and low leakage (BF and CF ratings).

 Get more information about RECOM’s medical power supplies.